CodesVault/kathamo-generator/README.md

 # Kathamo Generator
-Kathamo Generator is a command line tool to generate new project with Kathamo framework.
+Kathamo Generator is a command line tool (CLI) to generate new project with Kathamo framework.
 <br>
-All mejor components are modularized, separate composer packages.
+It also can generate Controller, Migration file, Middleware, etc components for Kathamo framework.
+To know about Kathamo framework, visit [kathamo.dev](https://kathamo.dev)

 <br>
 <br>